LookItVal/OutpostProjectManager/README.md

   - BY 1.3
 - [ ] Link up items in the costing sheet with the proposal document.
   - By 1.4
-- [ ] The Changelog html is really just the base for any html file, change its name accordingly -BY 1.4
 - [ ] Build this readme out.
   -BY 1.4
 - [ ] Add some kind of bug reporter